14 July 2017

 It's festival season and most festival-goers will know the dread of having your period while camping.
 Share these illustrations if you've ever experienced your own festival nightmare.

 Millions of women and girls around the world face having no sanitary products, no proper toilets, no clean water on a monthly basis.

 Our illustrations highlight the importance of access to clean washing facilities and sanitary products for all women anywhere in the world.

-Our new YouGov poll shows that a third of women in the UK (16-39 year olds) would find that leaking while they had their period is their biggest menstrual fear.
+A YouGov poll shows that a third of women in the UK (16-39 year olds) would find that leaking while they had their period is their biggest menstrual fear.
 And - speaking from experience here - leaking at a festival, where it's hard to keep clean and comfy, is a real nightmare.

-Not coming to Latitude but want to support our work on periods and access to sanitary towels?
 Find out how a monthly gift can help us make sure that women and girls around the world can manage their periods hygienically and with dignity.

 This page was last updated in July 2019.